Justin Earl Grant

 Burning Desire

-Buenos Aires 2009, Santiago de Chile 2015
+Buenos Aires 2009 / Santiago de Chile 2015

 Burning Desire by Justin Earl grant

 In the year 2009 at a public thoroughfare in the city of Buenos Aires, the artist summoned passers by to burn his works in a portable incinerator.
-This first action became a corollary to the bigger action which later becomes the project Burnig Desire.
+This first action became a corollary to the bigger action which later becomes the project Burning Desire.

 In September of 2015, Grant displays Burning Desire within the framework of the International Urban Intervention Project 100 en un día, which takes place each year in the city of Santiago, Chile.
 Grant ironically chose the sidewalk in front of the Fire Station Number 1, to set up his public participation performance.
-Motivated by a brief textual description of the action, passers-by were invited to participate in Burnig Desire:
+Motivated by a brief textual description of the action, passers-by were invited to participate in Burning Desire:

 “This intervention invites people to freely make a painting with provided materials.
 Then the painting would be suspended above a burning candle and back lit while also slowly being burned.
 The idea of the action is that each person who participates creates a work and then releases it to the flame.”